djalbat/xgl/README.md

 ### The masking example

-Masking is something specific to Jiggle, it is not part of WebTGL.
-Jiggle's `Mask` element creates a prism from each facet of its child elements that will cut a hole in any facet of any element that is masks.
+Masking is something specific to Jiggle, it is not part of WebGL.
+Jiggle's `Mask` element creates prisms from each facet of its child elements that will cut a hole in any facet of any element that is masks.
 A screenshot of the masking example is better than words:

 ![Masked cube](https://github.com/djalbat/Jiggle/blob/master/assets/masked_cube.jpg)